juandez87/ELMA-Rasp-detection/README.md

         LIBDIR		:= -L../lib
         ELMALIB		:= ../lib/libelma.a

-- Build the StateMachine 'detection': I Build my code base on the stopwach of [elma_project](https://github.com/klavinslab/elma_project.git) with some changes like adding the libraries of [WiringPi](http://www.wiringpi.com/) and setting up the GPIO ports that I will use.
+- Build the StateMachine 'detection': I Build my code base on the stopwach of [elma_project](https://github.com/klavinslab/elma_project.git) with some changes like adding the libraries of [WiringPi](http://www.wiringpi.com/) and setting up the GPIO ports that will be use.

         #define BLUE 1
         #define GREEN 2